xiugaze/libcsp-rs/thinking.md

+## CURRENT PRESSING ISSUE:
+Service Handler echoing ping:
+- Packet is getting echoed properly, received on the libcsp side's UDP interface
+- Somehow, not getting put in queue properly or read from queue properly
+    - running parallel debugger shows this
+    - unit tests show that the echo function is working properly

 - Sockets can have two things inside: a connection pointer or a packet pointer.
     - `csp_recvfrom` tries to read a packet from the queue of the socket
     - `csp_accept` tries to read a connection pointer from the queue of the socket